SMSPIRITUALITY—MEDIA

 Where to encounter her in the index

-Tenzin Palmo's *Cave in the Snow* is the index's most direct first-person account of the Tārā cult in working Tibetan practice — Palmo's twelve-year retreat in a Lahaul cave under the Drukpa Kagyu lineage included sustained Tārā practice as part of the curriculum her teacher Khamtrul Rinpoche transmitted, and the book records the bodhisattva's place inside the lived Tibetan retreat tradition rather than as a museum piece of devotional iconography.
-Chögyam Trungpa Rinpoche's *Cutting Through Spiritual Materialism* treats Tārā among the principal yidam figures the Karma Kagyu curriculum works with — the female bodhisattva is one of the visualisations the sādhana training assumes, and the philosophical scaffolding Trungpa builds in the book applies to her practice as it does to the rest.
-Pema Chödrön's *When Things Fall Apart* does not name Tārā explicitly — Chödrön's lay-facing English-language register tends to operate without the iconographic apparatus — but the operational content the book carries is the same swift-compassion register the bodhisattva embodies, applied to the situations of ordinary collapse the book takes as its working material.
+Tenzin Palmo's *Cave in the Snow* is the index's most direct first-person account of the Tārā cult in working Tibetan practice.
+Palmo's twelve-year retreat in a Lahaul cave under the Drukpa Kagyu lineage included sustained Tārā practice as part of the curriculum her teacher Khamtrul Rinpoche transmitted.
+The book records the bodhisattva's place inside the lived Tibetan retreat tradition rather than as a museum piece of devotional iconography.
+Chögyam Trungpa Rinpoche's *Cutting Through Spiritual Materialism* treats Tārā among the principal yidam figures the Karma Kagyu curriculum works with.
+The female bodhisattva is one of the visualisations the sādhana training assumes.
+Pema Chödrön's *When Things Fall Apart* does not name Tārā explicitly.
+Chödrön's lay-facing register tends to operate without the iconographic apparatus.
+But the operational content the book carries is the same swift-compassion register the bodhisattva embodies, applied to ordinary collapse.
 Her course on awakening compassion extends the same orientation through the bodhicitta curriculum the Karma Kagyu inherits from the Praises tradition.
 Thich Nhat Hanh on emptiness, signlessness and aimlessness and Br.
-Troi Duc Niem's reflection from Plum Village operate at one remove from the Tārā iconography — the Vietnamese Thiền lineage does not foreground the figure — but the karuṇā-as-action register both pieces present is structurally the same bodhisattva-activity the Tārā cult addresses through its specifically female and specifically swift iconography.
+Troi Duc Niem's reflection from Plum Village operate at one remove from the Tārā iconography.
+The Vietnamese Thiền lineage does not foreground the figure.
+But the karuṇā-as-action register both pieces present is structurally the same bodhisattva-activity the Tārā cult addresses through its specifically female and specifically swift iconography.
 Junjirō Takakusu's *The Essentials of Buddhist Philosophy* carries the doctrinal apparatus the yidam practice assumes, with the Mahāyāna pantheon's structural organisation laid out for an English-language reader.

 What she isn't